opsgility/copilot/govcopilot/1_Build_Presentation_PowerPoint.md

 1. Open PowerPoint and start a new presentation.

-2. Select the **Copilot** icon, then use Copilot to generate a draft presentation using the following prompt:
+2. Select the **Copilot** icon.
+Enter the following prompt then add a forward slash (/) followed by the name of the file **(6 GHz Economic Impact Model Data.docx)**.
+If the file doesn't populate, select the plus button then **Attach** and navigate to the document in your OneDrive folder.
+Press **Enter**.

     ```
     Create a Commission briefing presentation about the economic impact of 6 GHz unlicensed rules based on
     ```

-3. In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(6 GHz Economic Impact Model Data.docx)**.
-If the file doesn't populate, select the plus button then **Attach** and navigate to the document in your OneDrive folder.

-4. Copilot displays a presentation outline showing potential slides including economic analysis, consumer benefits, industry costs, and policy recommendations.
-Review the suggested topics and select **Generate slides**.
+3. Copilot displays a presentation outline showing potential slides including economic analysis, consumer benefits, industry costs, and policy recommendations.
+It then generates actual slides.
+Review the slides.

-5. Review the slides and select **Keep it** to continue.

-6. The presentation provides a solid foundation, but let's enhance it for Commissioner-level delivery.
+4. The presentation provides a solid foundation, but let's enhance it for Commissioner-level delivery.

 ## Exercise 2 - Create Executive Summary Slide

 Since this presentation will be given to busy Commissioners, let's create an executive summary slide that captures the key economic findings upfront.

-1. Change to **View -> Normal** if necessary, then return to **Home** ribbon.

-2. Open the Copilot pane and enter:
+1. Enter the following in the Copilot pane.

      ```
      Create an executive summary slide highlighting the three most important economic findings from the 6 GHz analysis.
 Include quantified benefits and costs with clear policy implications.
      ```

-3. Copilot responds with key economic metrics and policy conclusions.
-Review the suggestions and select the most appropriate option.

-4. Enter the following prompt to position this strategically:

-    ```
-    Insert this executive summary as the second slide in the presentation, right after the title slide.
-    ```
+2. Copilot then generates the slide as described in the prompt.

-## Exercise 3 - Insert Economic Data Visualization
+## Exercise 3 - Insert an Image

-Economic presentations need compelling data visualizations.
-Let's enhance our presentation with relevant charts and graphics.
+Let's enhance our presentation with relevant imagery.

-1. Navigate to the slide discussing consumer benefits.
+1. Navigate to the title slide.

 2. Enter the following prompt in the Copilot pane:

     ```
-    Replace the current image with a chart showing consumer welfare gains over a 10-year period, highlighting the $183 billion in benefits.
+    Add an image of an economic chart to the current slide.
     ```

-3. Copilot opens the **Designer** feature and creates visualization options that match your economic data.

-4. Select **Insert** your preferred chart option.

-5. Adjust the chart size and position to best fit the slide layout.
+3. You will see the title slide change to include an image of an economic chart.

 ## Exercise 4 - Adapt Technical Content for Commissioners

 Economic analysis often contains technical language that needs to be adapted for policy makers.
 Let's refine the content.

-1. Navigate to a slide with technical economic terminology.
+1. Navigate to a slide with text.

 2. In the Copilot pane, enter:

     ```
-    Rewrite this slide content to be accessible to policy makers while maintaining analytical rigor.
-Focus on policy implications rather than technical methodology.
+    Edit this text to make it more conversational.
     ```

-3. Copy the existing technical text and paste it into the Copilot prompt dialog, then select **Send**.

-4. Review Copilot's suggestions, then replace the slide text with the more accessible version and make necessary adjustments.
+3. Review Copilot's suggestions, then replace the slide text with the more accessible version and make necessary adjustments.

 ## Exercise 5 - Organize Economic Analysis Flow